lucas-perri/simple-stack_cpp/README.md

 # simple-stack_cpp
-A simple implementation of a stack in C++
+Simple implementation of a stack in C++